ni/niveristand-custom-device-handbook/docs/Custom_Device_Types.md

 The type of a custom device refers to its execution mode, which defines how the device interacts with the VeriStand Engine.

-The **[following table](https://www.ni.com/documentation/en/veristand/latest/manual/custom-device-types/)** displays the pre-defined custom device types that are included in VeriStand.
+This **[table](https://www.ni.com/documentation/en/veristand/latest/manual/custom-device-types/)** displays the pre-defined custom device types that are included in VeriStand.

 ### Outline of PCL Iteration